szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Fire Seeds markedly more useful and powerful (310) (IWDEE BGEE BG2EE EET)

 Not enough seeds and too little damage: from 4 seeds that deal 2d8 damage to 12 that deal 3d8+5.
 The original version is far too unremarkable for a level 6 spell.
-Additionally, the description will mention that they are thrown with a +2 THAC0 bonus, and the seeds no longer bypass most physical protections due to an enchantment level of +6, so they will now be considered +2.
+Additionally, the description will mention that they are thrown with a +2 THAC0 bonus, and the seeds no longer bypass most physical protections due to an enchantment level of +6, so they will now be considered +3.
 Finally, they will persist for 5 turns instead of 3, i.e. 1 in-game hour.
 They cannot be dispelled either and bypass Magic Resistance.

-### Make Nature's Beauty better and more logical in how it works (320) (IWDEE BGEE BG2EE EET)
+### Make Nature's Beauty better and more logical (320) (IWDEE BGEE BG2EE EET)

 Nature's Beauty is the druidic Wail of the Banshee, though only for humanoids anyway, but it is fairly unlikely to kill, especially considering druids cannot have an Illusionist bonus to spells without save editing or special kits.
 The save bonus to avoid this effect is now +2 instead of +3.